macs3-project/MACS/README.rst

 (http://samtools.sourceforge.net/samtools.shtml).
 Pair-end mapping
 results can be saved in a single BAM file, if so, MACS will automatically keep the left mate(5' end) tag.
-However, when format BAMPET is specified, MACS will use the real fragments inferred from alignment results for reads pileup.
+However, when format BAMPE is specified, MACS will use the real fragments inferred from alignment results for reads pileup.

 If the format is BOWTIE, you need to provide the ASCII bowtie output